zyx45889/RealtimeDynamic/readme.md

 Our network consists of 3 parts:

 - The encoder simulates the measurement process, linking the light patterns, the input density volume and the output image measurements in a differentiable manner.
-- Our decoder consists of 4 fc layers and works on a per-pixel basis.
+- The decoder consists of 4 fc layers and works on a per-pixel basis.
 It takes as input the measurements at the same pixel location and the corresponding local incident lighting, and outputs a 1D density distribution along the corresponding camera ray.
-- In the multi-camera case, we take as input the 3D volumes predicted by the decoder for each camera, and fuse the multi-view information to output a high-quality volume with a 3D UNet.
+- The aggregation module take as input the 3D volumes predicted by the decoder for each camera, and fuse the multi-view information to output a high-quality volume with a 3D UNet.

 <div align="center">
 <img src="./imgs/decoder.jpg" alt="decoder" width="70%" />